ColtenDuccini/OldOOSDClassProject/README.md

 http://homepage.cs.uiowa.edu/~tinelli/classes/022/Fall12/project.shtml

-Code by Colten Duccini and Tingtingao.
+Code by Colten Duccini and Tingtin Gao.
 Some code based on sample code by Cesare Tinelli.

 I have unfortunately forgotten the precise method used to compile the project.